We were very lucky to do a BabyBjorn High Chair review (affiliate link) and share our thoughts on what we think of it.

 I love the simplicity of the design – it’s neat, easy to use and easy to clean.
 There are no fussy parts where food can get caught.

-The tray itself is what keeps the baby in place so there is no need for straps – for me this is a plus as they just get grubby anyway and I’m very confident that Mini is safe an secure once the tray table is fixed into place.
+The tray itself is what keeps the baby in place so there is no need for straps.
+For me this is a plus as they just get grubby anyway.
+I’m very confident that Mini is safe an secure once the tray table is fixed into place.

 The only slight downside is that the tray itself is not very wide which means a lot of food does end up on the floor but given we are Baby Led Weaning, a lot of food ends up on the floor anyway!